BANKS DODGY DEALS CAMPAIGNS

 listed on NYSE

-CoreCivic's largest share holders are The Vanguard Group and BlackRock.
+CoreCivic's largest shareholders are the Vanguard Group and FMR.
 A full overview of the company's shareholder structure can be accessed here.

 Subsidiaries

-CoreCivic, formerly the Corrections Corporation of America and established in 1983, is an American company that owns and operates private prisons and immigration detention centers.
-Headquartered in Brentwood, Tennessee, the company is one of the largest private prison companies in the United States: CoreCivic manages more than a hundred state and federal correctional and detention facilities.
+CoreCivic, formerly the Corrections Corporation of America and established in 1983, is a US company that owns and operates private prisons and immigration detention centres.
+Headquartered in Nashville, Tennessee, the company is one of the largest private prison companies in the United States.
+CoreCivic owns or manages more than eighty state and federal correctional and detention facilities.

 Impacts

-The Department of Homeland Security Office of Inspector General, an independent watchdog agency that oversees ICE, issued a damning 2017 report documenting widespread abuse at ICE detention centers.
-It found these violations “undermine the protection of detainees’ rights, their humane treatment, and the provision of a safe and healthy environment.”
-Nearly one in four people report being victims of some type of abuse or aggression during their apprehension.
+The Department of Homeland Security Office of Inspector General, an independent watchdog agency that oversees ICE, issued a damning 2019 report documenting widespread abuse at ICE detention centres.
+It found “immediate risks and egregious violations of detention standards”, including “overly restrictive segregation, inadequate medical care, unreported security incidents, and significant food safety issues”.
+Between 2020 and 2023, the same federal watchdog conducted a review of 17 ICE facilities and identified ongoing, widespread violations of medical, safety and environmental standards, highlighting systemic failures that persisted despite earlier findings.
 A 2018 study found that for-profit detention facilities generate 175% more grievances than government-run facilities.
-Private prison companies have perverse incentives to make business decisions that negatively impact people being detained.
+Private prison companies have perverse incentives to make business decisions that negatively impact people being detained, for example as cost-cutting measures often affect the mental and physical health and safety of detainees.

 Other impacts